doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

 a DTO.
 This feature was contributed by GitHub user [eltharin](https://github.com/eltharin) over the last few months and builds upon previous work.

+## Migrations: Fixing a decade old schema comparison bug with PostgreSQL

+When you used Doctrine Migrations with the ORM the down migration included a statement to drop the public schema for the better part of a decade.

+This bug has finally been fixed and you won't see this drop schema statement in newly created migrations for PostgreSQL anymore.

 ## Psalm and PHPStan going forward